 - Phase III based on 100% of predicted impact: Kinross would implement Contingency Plan.
 The agency would oversee contingency actions.

-Below is an example from the Adaptive Management Plan, stating what actions will be taken if water quality data show parameters exceeding background values.
+Below are examples from the Adaptive Management Plan, stating what actions will be taken if water quality data show parameters exceeding background values.
 Although levels have exceeded background since mining began, these adaptive management steps have not been followed.

 Kettle River Tailings Facility

-There is a trend of increasing concentrations of nitrate, sulfate, and TDS in surface water; this should require Adaptive Management Plan action.
+There was a trend of increasing concentrations of nitrate, sulfate, and TDS in surface water; this should require Adaptive Management Plan action.

 Issues with the Supplemental Environmental Impact Statement AMP

-To put this plan in perspective, Ecology relies on this adaptive management plan for most aspects of the mine proposal including:
+To put this plan in perspective, Ecology relied on this adaptive management plan for most aspects of the mine proposal including:

 - Dewatering impacts to seeps and springs

 - Dewatering and water supply impacts to steamflow